Test Preparation Sources for the TEAS

 Some Important Prep Sources

-Here is a list of three important and popular resources for TEAS test preparation and information:
+Here is a list of three important and popular resources for test preparation and information:

-Thus, though the question "how to pass the TEAS exam?" cannot be answered very objectively, this article has attempted answering some of the other important questions on TEAS, like what it is, how to prepare for it, and where to look for information .
-You may use these pointers in your TEAS study plan and thus, increase your chances of scoring well.
+Thus, though there is no definite way to score high in the test, this article has attempted answering some of the other important questions, like what it the test; how to prepare for it; and where to look for information.
+You may use these pointers in your study plan and thus, increase your chances of scoring well.